-Giancarlo Quaranta (May 22, 1937 – November 12, 2015) played a key role in the long research path which led to the establishment of Knowledge and Innovation.
+Giancarlo Quaranta (22 May 1937 – 12 November 2015) played a key role in the long research path that led to the creation of Knowledge and Innovation.

-His life was characterised by a multiplicity of experiences in fields such as education and citizen participation in governance processes.
-However, his main commitment was to sociological research, which will be the focus of this short profile.
+His life was marked by a variety of experiences in fields such as education and citizen participation in governance processes.
+However, his main commitment was to sociological research, which is the focus of this brief profile.

-In the early 1970s, Quaranta’s interests were focused on what would later become the basis of his research, namely the emergence and strengthening of societies characterised by what he referred to as “high social subjectivity”.
-This expression points to an articulated and complex process, whose importance and contradictory consequences were at that time still ignored or underestimated.
-It referred to the fact that individuals and social groups were acquiring an ever greater autonomy of thought, choice and action with respect to the constraints imposed by social structures, such as those which emerge in dominant social representations, in recurring patterns of behaviour, in social norms, in forms of social control, until they become embodied in specific social institutions.
+In the early 1970s, Quaranta’s interests focused on what would become the basis of his research: the emergence and consolidation of societies characterised by what he called “high social subjectivity”.
+This term referred to an articulated and complex process whose importance and contradictory consequences were still ignored or underestimated at the time.
+It referred to the fact that individuals and social groups were acquiring an increasing autonomy of thought, choice and action in relation to the constraints imposed by social structures, as expressed in dominant social representations, in recurrent patterns of behaviour, in social norms, in forms of social control embodied in specific social institutions.

-According to Quaranta, the transformation of contemporary societies was an inevitable product of industrial modernity, which created the conditions for greater social subjectivity, such as population growth, the rapid rise in educational levels, greater opportunities for common people to access increasingly powerful technologies, previously only available to organized entities (a tendency that at the time was measured by an increase in energy consumption and today more clearly seen in the degree of Internet use, among other things), greater recognition of citizens’ rights and access of individuals to mass consumption.
+According to Quaranta, the transformation of contemporary societies was an inevitable product of industrial modernity, which created the conditions for greater social subjectivity, such as population growth, the rapid increase in the level of education, greater opportunities for ordinary people to access increasingly powerful technologies that had previously been available only to organised entities (a tendency that was roughly measured at the time by the increase in energy consumption per person and is now more clearly seen, among other things, in the level of Internet use), greater recognition of citizens’ rights, and individual access to mass consumption.

-The first findings of this research were collected in Politica della cultura (1978), in which Quaranta analyses the crisis of the fundamental characteristics of the culture of modernity resulting from the strengthening of mass subjectivity, expressed also politically through broad and increasingly incisive forms of collective action promoted “from below.”
+The first results of this research were collected in Politica della cultura (1978), in which Quaranta analysed the crisis of the fundamental characteristics of modern culture resulting from the strengthening of mass subjectivity, also expressed politically through broad and increasingly radical forms of collective action promoted “from below”.

-Quaranta conducted his research on this broad process, still in its early stages at that time, from different but interconnected perspectives.
+Quaranta explored this broad process, then still in its infancy, from different but interrelated perspectives.

-In L’uomo negato (1978), Quaranta analyses the growing role of individuals in the social management of health, which leads him to identify health institutions as one of the areas in which, unexpectedly, the comprehensive recognition of citizens’ rights comes into play.
-This analysis forms the basis for the establishment of the Tribunal of Patients’ Rights, which led to the first Report on the status of the rights of citizens in the Italian Health System (1992).
+In L’uomo negato (1978), Quaranta analysed the growing role of the individual in the social management of health, which leads him to identify health institutions as one of the areas in which the full recognition of citizenship rights unexpectedly comes into play.
+This analysis formed the basis for the creation of the Tribunal of Patients’ Rights, which led to the first report on the status of citizens’ rights in the Italian health system (1992).

-The book contains a foreword by Peter Berger and an introduction by Thomas Luckmann, two sociologists who, like Quaranta, rejected the then dominant theory of an ongoing process of secularization due to modernization processes.
-They saw, on the contrary, the emergence of new religious forms, less visible and organized, but just as powerful, closely linked to the transitions from modernity to so-called post-modernity.
+The book contains a foreword by Peter Berger and an introduction by Thomas Luckmann, two sociologists who, like Quaranta, rejected the then dominant theory of an ongoing process of secularisation due to processes of modernisation.
+On the contrary, they saw the emergence of new religious forms, less visible and less organised, but just as powerful, closely linked to the transitions from modernity to so-called postmodernity.

-In the same period, Quaranta adopted a more general perspective to look at the positive and negative impacts that these profound phenomena of social change could have on the governance of contemporary societies.
-In Governabilità e democrazia diretta (1981) and in Federatività (1984), he systematically analyses the impact of social subjectivity on political dynamics, envisaging solutions based on the progressive integration between the mechanisms of representative democracy and emerging, and often uncontrolled, forms of direct democracy.
-These theories led to the establishment of the Federative Democratic Movement (later Cittadinanzattiva), and long inspired its strategic goals.
+In the same period, Quaranta adopted a more general perspective to consider the positive and negative effects that these profound phenomena of social change could have on the governance of contemporary societies.
+In Governabilità e democrazia diretta (1981) and Federatività (1984), he systematically analysed the impact of social subjectivity on political dynamics and proposed solutions based on a progressive integration between the mechanisms of representative democracy and emerging, often uncontrolled, forms of direct democracy.
+These theories led to the creation of the Federative Democratic Movement (later Cittadinanzattiva) and have long inspired its strategic objectives.

-These studies (conducted together with many of the researchers who afterwards would collaborate with him in setting up Knowledge and Innovation) were linked theoretically in L’era dello sviluppo (1986).
-Here the interpretative horizon is extended in time and space, as Quaranta looks at the long-term social processes that led to the emergence and consolidation of the modern state, and eventually to its current crisis.
-He no longer confines himself to western societies but, in a context of increasing globalization, expands his analysis to include the complex dynamics between advanced and developing societies.
+These studies (carried out with many of the researchers who would later collaborate with him in the creation of Knowledge and Innovation) were theoretically linked in L’era dello sviluppo (1986).
+Here the interpretive horizon is widened in time and space, as Quaranta considers the long-term social processes that led to the emergence and consolidation of the modern state, and ultimately to its current crisis.
+No longer confined to Western societies, he extends his analysis, in the context of increasing globalisation, to the complex dynamics between advanced and developing societies.

-In this period, theoretical research and empirical research are conducted in tandem with epistemological reflection.
-In fact, Quaranta begins to reflect on the capacity of the social sciences, and sociology in particular, to account for such widespread, deep and complex phenomena.
+In this period, theoretical and empirical research was carried out in parallel with epistemological reflection.
+Indeed, Quaranta began to reflect on the capacity of the social sciences, and sociology in particular, to explain such widespread, profound and complex phenomena.

-Between 1980 and 1983, he promotes seminars on the epistemology of human sciences, attended by some of the most renowned researchers of those years (such as the anthropologists Edward T. Hall and Ioan M. Lewis, the historian George Mosse, the philosophers of science Patrick Suppes and Leszek Nowak).
+Between 1980 and 1983, he promoted seminars on the epistemology of the human sciences, attended by some of the most renowned researchers of the time (such as the anthropologists Edward T. Hall and Ioan M. Lewis, the historian George Mosse, the philosophers of science Patrick Suppes and Leszek Nowak).

-Subsequently, in the context of the Istituto di Studi Avanzati di Rocca di Papa, he promotes further epistemological studies to address the crisis of scientific thought and to analyse its effects on social sciences.
-Dating back to these years is also Quaranta’s interest in the phenomenology of knowledge, seen as the best way to access the study of human subjectivity since it reduces the risk of producing distortions or running into forms of reductionism.
+Later, in the context of the Istituto di Studi Avanzati di Rocca di Papa, he promoted other epistemological studies to address the crisis of scientific thought and to analyse its impact on the social sciences.
+These years also saw Quaranta’s interest in the phenomenology of knowledge, which he considered the best way to approach the study of human subjectivity, since it limited the risk of producing distortions or falling into forms of reductionism.

-Over the next few years his interests fanned out to include different areas of investigation, all related to the same research program, which was then formalised in books written by or edited by Quaranta, often in conjunction with other authors, or in which there is an original contribution by him.
+In the years that followed, his interests spread to various fields of investigation, all linked to the same research programme, which was then formalised in books written or edited by Quaranta, often in collaboration with other authors, or in which he made an original contribution.

 These areas include:

-- The role of urbanization in the growth of social subjectivity, especially in developing countries (Rapport ville-campagne dans le cadre des politiques pour le développement, 1986) and in globalization processes (Il ritorno della città, 2000);
+- The role of urbanisation in the growth of social subjectivity, especially in developing countries (Rapport ville-campagne dans le cadre des politiques pour le développement, 1986) and in globalisation processes (Il ritorno della città, 2000);

 - The processes of social integration of skilled migrants and migration (L’integrazione possibile, 2002);

-- An analysis of the theme of health from a global perspective (Per una interdipendenza attiva tra Nord e Sud del pianeta, special issue of Salute e Società, no. 3/2002);
+- An analysis of health from a global perspective (Per una interdipendenza attiva tra Nord e Sud del pianeta, special issue of Salute e Società, no. 3/2002);

-- Poverty and social exclusion, seen also in relation to the increased capacity for action of those exposed to them, as compared to the past (Esclusione sociale e povertà, 2005);
+- Poverty and social exclusion, also in relation to the increased capacity for action of those exposed to them compared to the past (Esclusione sociale e povertà, 2005);

-- The interactions between science and society, the development of scientific citizenship and, especially, the increasing role played by technology in boosting the capacity for action and cultural development of individuals and social groups (Manuale sui processi di socializzazione della ricerca scientifica e tecnologica, 2005; Knowledge, responsibility and culture: food for thought on science communication, JCOM 6, 2007).
+- The interactions between science and society, the development of scientific citizenship and, in particular, the increasing role of technology in the empowerment and cultural development of individuals and social groups (Manuale sui processi di socializzazione della ricerca scientifica e tecnologica, 2005; Knowledge, responsibility and culture: food for thought on science communication, JCOM 6, 2007).

-In his later years, Quaranta’s efforts focused on producing a synthesis of the numerous theoretical and empirical findings he had presented over time.
+In his later years, Quaranta’s efforts focused on producing a synthesis of the many theoretical and empirical findings he had presented over time.
 As always, he worked along both epistemological and theoretical lines.

-As regards the epistemological dimension, Quaranta sought to develop a new profile of sociological research, one capable of taking into account the deepest dynamics of human reality, such as ethology, psychoanalysis, cognitive and affective dimensions.
-This work also reflected his preference for an interdisciplinary approach oriented to the construction of a “common” field of sciences, one that did not lead to the sort of theoretical plateau produced by different disciplines but which could highlight specific contributions.
+With regard to the epistemological dimension, Quaranta sought to develop a new profile of sociological research capable of taking into account the deepest dynamics of human reality, such as ethology, psychoanalysis, cognitive and affective dimensions.
+This work also reflected his preference for an interdisciplinary approach aimed at the construction of a “common field of sciences”, which would not lead to the kind of theoretical plateau produced by different disciplines, but which could highlight specific contributions.

-As for the theoretical dimension, Quaranta explored the possibility of adopting an evolutionary perspective to re-read the phenomena of change produced by broader social subjectivity.
-His aim was to look at the countless stress situations characteristic of contemporary societies not as mere signs of crisis but rather as the expression of an increased capacity of the human species to penetrate and incorporate, into the circuit of social life, dimensions of reality that had previously been inaccessible to knowledge and, consequently, without any shared or shareable social meaning.
+With regard to the theoretical dimension, Quaranta explored the possibility of adopting an evolutionary perspective in order to re-read the phenomena of change produced by a broader social subjectivity.
+His aim was to see the myriad stress situations characteristic of contemporary societies not as mere signs of crisis, but rather as the expression of an increased capacity on the part of the human species to penetrate and integrate into the cycle of social life dimensions of reality that were previously inaccessible to knowledge and, consequently, without any common or shared social meaning.

-Consider, for example, the expansion of virtual reality, the increased capacity for interventions through artefacts at the nanometre scale, the increasing possibility of being able to affect biochemical processes and thus life, the prospects for the understanding of cognitive, perceptual and affective phenomena emerging from new neuro-cognitive methods, the strengthening of creative and interpretive capacities made possible by the constant development of IT tools, greater knowledge of the universe and the underlying dynamics linked to space and time.
+Think, for example, of the expansion of virtual reality, the increased capacity for intervention by means of artefacts at the nanometre scale, the growing possibility of influencing biochemical processes and thus life, the prospects for understanding cognitive, perceptual and affective phenomena offered by new neurocognitive methods, the strengthening of creative and interpretive capacities made possible by the constant development of IT tools, greater knowledge of the universe and its underlying dynamics linked to space and time.

-It is only now that these dimensions are being fully opened up to social life and, therefore, to the action of social subjectivity, producing unprecedented phenomena, the consequences of which, Quaranta says, sociology must learn to recognize, interpret and anticipate, in terms of both positive potential and risks.
+It is only now that these dimensions are being fully opened up to social life and thus to the action of social subjectivity, giving rise to new phenomena, the consequences of which, according to Quaranta, sociology must learn to recognise, interpret and anticipate, in terms of both positive potential and unprecedented risks.